Saalbach, Austria

 • I was easily the oldest person on the mountain.

 Our best runs of the day were on the Wurzel Trail and the Hacklberg Trail.
-I definitely should have read the fine print on the Wurzel Trail (“Root junkies will experience true moments of happiness.”).
-The first couple of kilometers were paved with masses of wet roots which, as hikers know, are basically frictionless.
+Turns out we should have read the fine print on the Wurzel Trail (“Root junkies will experience moments of true happiness”).
+The first couple of kilometers were paved with masses of wet roots which are, as hikers know, basically frictionless.
 It was worth the grind, though, since the rooty route provided unique access to a wonderful section of flow trail untouched and free of brake bumps since no one else was dumb enough to come here in wet conditions.
 This was probably the very best lap of the day.

 — more breathless commentary, this time by Trailforks